felixge/godrone/docs/contributor/reverse_engineering.rst

 Reverse Engineering
 ===================

 To be written.
-This document will introduce the basic techniques used for reverse engineering the Parrot AR Drone and the original firmware.
+Guide to the techniques used for reverse engineering the Parrot AR Drone 2.0.